louispaulet/ai_art_ressources/README.md

 Notebook to run stable diffusion on a prompt list and save to gDrive.

+## DREAMBOOTH

+Notebooks for training and inference on Stable Diffusion 1.4.
+Train a model checkpoint with custom (12-20 images) dataset to create new tokens (`sks man`).

 ### text2image

 The most vanilla version provided is: